S-E-X. You can’t get enough of it in your 20’s, and then at some point in life, it can start to feel like a chore.

 But it is important to put these studies into context – they are small studies, usually with fewer than 100 participants, and each herb for sex drive has best tested in only a handful of studies.
 That means you should recognize that, though they appear to be safe to use, we don’t know a lot about how long to take them, or if they are safe for everyone.

 If you are dealing with decreased libido, a Parsley Health doctor can help you determine which natural libido supplement may be right for you and help rule out any more serious underlying issues that may be contributing to your low sex drive.

 With that caution in mind, if you want to naturally increase your libido, manage that stress with some deep meditative breaths, set up a little romantic mood lighting and music, and, if your healthcare provider gives the okay, try one of these female libido supplements.

 Final thoughts on how to naturally increase sex drive.

 - Several factors can affect sex drive in women, such as whether or not you are in a relationship, how you are getting along, body image satisfaction, dietary intake, medication use, depression or history of sexual abuse.

 - High levels of cortisol suppress our sex hormones, which can lead to a lower libido.

-- Introducing restorative practices like meditation and yoga can go a long way in reducing cortisol levels and may help increase your libido.
+- Introducing restorative practices like meditation and yoga can go a long way in reducing cortisol levels and may help naturally increase your sex drive.

 - Herbs and supplements can help improve your libido naturally, but it is best to work with a doctor to help you determine which is best for your needs.